 Each year, many of us tend to wrap up our New Year’s Eve celebration with resolutions for the coming year.
 We start with great intentions, perhaps promising ourselves to add more exercise and mindfulness practice in our everyday life, to eat healthier, study more or go for that promotion.
 However, achieving better sleep habits rarely figures on that list, yet we would argue that sleep and in particular sleep regularity – consistent bedtime and wake-up times- is key for your new habits to stick and to help achieve your goals.

-The most popular New Year’s resolutions tend to focus on self improvement, such as living healthier, losing weight, stopping or reducing smoking and drinking.
+The most popular New Year’s resolutions tend to focus on self improvement, such as healthier living, losing weight, stopping or reducing smoking and drinking.
 Sticking to regular sleep and wake-up times can underpin all these efforts to lead a healthier lifestyle.
+But new habits are hard to form.

 Research looking at sleep irregularity in older adults showed that greater sleep irregularity was linked to a 10-year risk of cardiovascular disease, greater obesity, hypertension and diabetes.
 It has also been associated with increased perceived stress and depression.